colindoyle0000/colindoyle-website/content/stateconlaw2024/scratchpad/_index.md

 As a result of this evidence, J.T. was arrested and prosecuted for stalking.
 At the trial court level, J.T. filed a motion to suppress the evidence, arguing that the principal searched his cellphone in violation of the Fourth Amendment to the United States Constitution and Article 2, Section 6 of the Loyola Constitution.
 The trial court denied the motion.
 The Loyola Court of Appeals affirmed.
 The case is now being heard by the Loyola State Supreme Court.

+Please write a majority and dissenting opinion for this case.

 **Relevant constitutional provisions:**

 **U.S. Constitution, Fourth Amendment**